 Skopje is the capital of North Macedonia.
-Find out what are some of the top things to do and to see in one day in this nice city in the Balkans.
+Find out some of the top things to do and see in one day in this nice city in the Balkans.

-Recently I wrote a post about North Macedonia (aka F.Y.R.O.M.) where I explained some of the reasons why I think It’s definitely worth spending some days exploring this great country.
+Recently I wrote a post about North Macedonia (aka F.Y.R.O.M.) where I explained why I think It’s definitely worth spending some days exploring this great country.
 Unfortunately, some people used my post on social media to debate about the name and the past of North Macedonia.
 I hope this won’t happen again.

 Things to do in Skopje

-Skopje it’s not really big: there are about 670.000 people and from an architectural viewpoint it’s not extremely interesting (well excluding the ridiculous number of statues).
-This is because the city has been destroyed more than once by several earthquakes.
-Arguably though, what damaged the city the most was General Tito and the typical communist architecture.
-Despite all of this, there are some really interesting things to do in Skopje.
+Skopje is not big: there are about 670.000 people, and from an architectural viewpoint, it’s not interesting (well, excluding the ridiculous number of statues).
+This is because several earthquakes have destroyed the city more than once.
+Arguably, though, what damaged the city the most was General Tito and the typical communist architecture.
+Despite all this, there are some really interesting things to do in Skopje.

 The center of Skopje is Plostad Makedonija, Square Macedonia, and it’s also a pedestrian area (all the way to the Carsija).

-The first thing that a new visitor will notice (at least this is what happened to me), are the numerous statues.
-The Alexander the Great statue in Plostad Makedonija it’s really massive.
+The first thing a new visitor will notice (at least this is what happened to me), are the numerous statues.
+The Alexander the Great statue in Plostad Makedonija is massive.

-After that deviation you can keep walking towards the old town where you’ll find the biggest Bazar in the Balkans.
-The best thing to do it’s walking without any specific destination.
+After that deviation, you can keep walking towards the old town, where you’ll find the biggest bazaar in the Balkans.
+The best thing to do is walk without any specific destination.
 You’ll be surprised by the many jewelry shops you’ll find on the way.

 You can also find some beautiful handmade fabrics.
-The bazaar ends with a big vegetables market.
+The bazaar ends with a big vegetable market.

 Best places to eat in Skopje

-In the Carsija you can try was if often considered the best Kebap in the Balkans.
+In the Carsija, you can try what is often considered the best Kebap in the Balkans.
 Don’t miss it and enjoy your lunch with some local beer: Skopsko.

-The Kebap in North Macedonia is a bit different from the Kebab we have in Italy: it’s served on a dish with some chili peppers, onions, bread, and salad: yummy!!
-The salad as well is not quite what I expected: there is no salad at all!!
+The Kebap in North Macedonia is a bit different from the Kebab in Italy: it’s served on a dish with some chili peppers, onions, bread, and salad: yummy!!
+The salad is also not quite what I expected: there is no salad at all!!
 But you get tomatoes, cucumbers and a lot of cheese…

-One of the other things to do in Skopje it’s walking to the Kale fortress, definitely one of the landmarks of the city.
-Just behind the fortress you can see the Mustafa Pasha Mosque.
-Mosques are numerous in North Macedonia and most of the time are side by side with the churches, something that in Italy it’s really unusual.
+One of the other things to do in Skopje is walking to the Kale fortress, definitely one of the city’s landmarks.
+Just behind the fortress, you can see the Mustafa Pasha Mosque.
+Mosques are numerous in North Macedonia and, most of the time, are side by side with the churches.

-Once you have visited the old town and the bazaar there are not really many things left to do in Skopje.
+Once you have visited the old town and the bazaar, there are not many things left to do in Skopje.

 One more thing to see though it’s the Orthodox church of Saint Clement, also known as Soborna Crkva.
 The architecture is really interesting.